MPI-IS/variconf/README.md

   `OmegaConf.set_struct`).
 - Option to load the config schema from a file.
 - Use custom errors, e.g. in case of unsupported file formats.
-- Find config file in a list of possible locations.
 - Find config file based on [XDG specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).